ranifarhat/Y1YL-Labs/Session 8, Python Review 2/README.md

 ```

 1. Add this dictionary to your code.
-2. Write a **function** that takes a `string` as an `input` and returns the same string but shifted by 3 letters - according to the Ceasar cipher.
+2. Write a **function** that takes a `string` as a parameter and returns the same string but shifted by 3 letters - according to the Ceasar cipher.
   - Use the encoder_caesar dictionary.
   - Example: `"meet"` - should be returned as `"phhw"`.
   - *Hint:* check how to print the value of a specific key in a python dictionary.